Shop

 What will I be doing?

-You’ll establish a firm technical foundation in how to use hard and soft grounds, aquatint techniques including box, spitbite and sugar lift, stop outs and resists, as well as how to prepare paper and use an etching press.
-We will guide you through increasingly more advanced techniques including colour printing, professional registration and editioning.
+You’ll revisit and consolidate etching techniques, hard and soft grounds, aquatint techniques including box, spitbite and sugar lift, stop outs and resists, as well as how to prepare paper and print to a professional standard.
 The year finishes with an exciting opportunity to plan an end-of-year public exhibition with your course mates, giving you something to work towards and celebrate together.

 About your tutor